Ohm’s Law Simplified

 Parameter Formula / Value Technical Note

-Battery Current Formula I_batt ≈ P / (V_batt × η) Used to estimate real battery amp draw under load.
+Battery Current Formula I_batt ≈ P / (V_batt × η) Useful for estimating real battery-side amp draw under load.

 Example Scenario 60W @ 3.7V, η = 0.90